barneydellar/SpaceTypes/README.md

 ## Summary

-This namespace provides several templated types: Point, Vector, NormalizedVector, XYPoint, XYVector and NormalizedXYVector.
+This namespace provides several templated types: Point, Vector and NormalizedVector.
+Optionally, XYPoint, XYVector and NormalizedXYVector are also available.
 Each point or vector lives in a Space.
 It is possible to convert points and vectors from space to another.
 Importantly, points and vectors can *only* interact with points and vectors from the same space.
 Attempting to, say, add a vector from one space to a vector from another will result in a compilation error.